Kheyt

 Design decisions

-The visual language was deliberately minimal, a clean white surface with green as the sole action colour.
-Green was chosen not just for agricultural association but because it carries a universal safe / confirmed meaning that reduces cognitive load for users operating in stressful harvesting conditions.
+The visual language stays deliberately minimal, clean white surfaces, green as the sole action color, chosen for its universal "confirmed/safe" meaning that reduces cognitive load during stressful harvesting conditions.
+A low-electricity village kiosk keeps the system usable where infrastructure can't be assumed.

-The visual language was deliberately minimal, a clean white surface with green as the sole action colour.
-Green was chosen not just for agricultural association but because it carries a universal safe / confirmed meaning that reduces cognitive load for users operating in stressful harvesting conditions.
+The visual language stays deliberately minimal, clean white surfaces, green as the sole action color, chosen for its universal "confirmed/safe" meaning that reduces cognitive load during stressful harvesting conditions.
+A low-electricity village kiosk keeps the system usable where infrastructure can't be assumed.

 Brand Identity